guigomesa/guigomesa/README.md

 🤓 My name is Guilherme Almeida.
-I Living in Belo Horizonte, Brazil.
+I Living in Recife, Brazil.

 💻 I'm Software Engineer and i been write code since 2012.

-❤ I like Javascript, C# e Python.
+❤ I like C#, Javascript and Python.

 🔭 Im currently collaborate on [TibiaScrapy](https://github.com/guigomesa/ScrapyTibiaCSharp), my Pet project

 📫 How to reach me: